Commission rates are under fire and on both sides of the transaction.

 Last week, Carl Medford penned a great piece, Defend your commission!
 3 steps for showing sellers you’re worth it.

-If you don’t understand and can’t effectively communicate your unique value proposition, you need to get busy.
+You need to get busy if you don’t understand and can’t effectively communicate your unique value proposition.

-As I’ve perused the conversations about dealing with commission objections over the years, the same things tend to pop up over and over.
+As I’ve perused the conversations about dealing with commission objections over the years, the same things tend to pop up repeatedly.

 Agents tend to say the easy things to say.
 On the surface, they feel like solid arguments.

-Upon deeper consideration, they are really best left unsaid.
+Upon deeper consideration, they are best left unsaid.

 1. ‘My services to buyers are free!’

-Let’s not ignore the fact that both the buyer and the seller feel like they are paying (because they are).
+Let’s not ignore that both the buyer and the seller feel like they are paying (because they are).

-2. ‘My broker and the IRS get a lot of that money!’
+2. ‘My broker and the IRS get much of that money!’

 This is probably the phrase that’s repeated most often.
 Guess what?